-Of the two rabbit species that may be hunted in Missouri, the eastern cottontail is the most common.
-Cottontails are well distributed throughout Missouri, and they provide fun, challenging hunting opportunities to novice and experienced hunters alike.
+The eastern cottontail is the most common of the two rabbit species that can be hunted in Missouri.
+Cottontails are well distributed throughout the state, and they provide fun and challenging hunting opportunities to novice and experienced hunters alike.
 Rabbits are prolific breeders, and numbers fluctuate from year to year and place to place.
-Overall, rabbit numbers have been declining since the mid-1950s due to loss of habitat.
+Rabbits become sexually mature at two to three months of age, so populations can quickly increase with good habitat conditions.
+However, despite being in all 114 of Missouri’s counties, rabbit numbers have been declining since the mid-1950s due to loss of habitat.
 They prefer brushy cover, dense weedy areas, and thickets.
 Rabbits feed almost entirely on plants.
 Preferred foods include grasses, wheat, and white clover.
 During heavy snow cover, they eat buds, twigs, bark, and sprouts to survive.

 Swamp rabbits are a little larger than cottontails with shorter, rounder ears, and the tops of the hind feet are reddish-brown.
 Swamp rabbits are localized to lowlands along stream banks and drainages of the Mississippi River in southeast Missouri.
 Hunters can recognize their presence in an area by their unusual habit of leaving droppings on logs and stumps.
 Swamp rabbits are good swimmers and can escape predators by diving into water and paddling away.
-This species’ numbers have been declining due to loss of lowland hardwood forests and swamps.
+Swamp rabbit numbers have been declining due to loss of lowland hardwood forests and swamps.